- Suzanne Muirheid

 Be aware of the messages you’re sending.

-Parents have a tendency of wanting to “save” their children and swoop in to avoid them having to experience anxiety or fear.
+Parents tend to want to “save” their children and swoop in to avoid them having to experience anxiety or fear.
 Be careful with this behavior: rescuing your kid every time they face a difficult situation sends the message that they are incapable of handling things on their own.
 If you’re prone to ‘helicoptering’, try taking a step back and waiting next time before you jump in.
 It can be hard seeing your child distressed, but figuring things out for themselves is an important step in building resilience (1).

 Beyond Blue: Strategies to support anxious children.